PhD Researcher Position (100%, fully funded)

 - outstanding academic performance (rank at top of class)

-- strong technical competencies in at least one of the following areas: embedded systems, mobile application development, computer vision, computer graphics, machine learning
+- strong technical competencies in at least one of the following areas: mobile application development, machine learning, AR/VR, robotics, computer vision, computer graphics, embedded systems

 - strong interest in human-computer interfaces; knowledge of user interface design and physical prototyping is an advantage